 Traditionally, many internalist epistemologists have thought that full-blown rationality requires not only the conformity of an agent’s beliefs to rational norms, but moreover the agent’s reflective application of those norms to her beliefs.
 For example, a fully reflective agent might revise a belief because she judges it to be rationally prohibited, or adopt a belief because she judges it to be rationally required.
 A similar idea has received attention in recent discussions of higher-order evidence, where it is often claimed that it is epistemically irrational to hold a belief that one judges to be irrational.
 Against these common views, I claim that higher-order judgments provide the wrong kind of reason to hold or revise a belief.
 The right kind of reason to hold or revise a belief is evidence for or against its truth.
 So, a higher-order judgment that one is rationally required to believe that p will give you the right kind of reason to believe that p only when, and to the extent that, one’s being required to believe that p amounts to evidence that p is true.
 Although I grant that facts about what one is rationally required to believe often can amount to evidence about what is true, I claim that this kind of evidential significance is not enough to sustain traditional views about the rational significance of higher-order judgments.

-Intellectual Autonomy and the Cartesian Circle (email for draft)
+Intellectual Autonomy and the Cartesian Circle (draft coming soon)

 This paper explores a widely overlooked interaction between Descartes’ epistemology and his metaphysics of persons, with the aim of explaining a pair of famously puzzling features of his response to skepticism.
 The first is that Descartes allows the Meditator to vindicate the reliability of reason using reason, but not the reliability of other sources like sensory perception or testimony using sensory perception or testimony.
 The second is that Descartes is willing to grant momentary knowledge (cognitio) of a geometrical theorem to an atheist, who lacks proof of the reliability of his own cognitive faculties, and yet he denies that this knowledge can persist when the the atheist is not consciously entertaining the theorem’s demonstration.
 The explanation of these otherwise puzzling commitments, I argue, can be found only if we go beyond the epistemology to Descartes’ views on free will and mind-body interaction.
 According to Descartes, the difference between knowledge and true belief is that the knower is in control of whether he assents to the truth, whereas the believer is dependent on external events working out in his favor.
 Descartes furthermore thought that the mind is an immaterial substance which interacts with a physical machine, and that our freedom and responsibility extend only to what is internal to the mind.
 The internal includes the faculties of reason and intellectual memory, but sensory perception, imagination, and sensory memory require the mind to interact with the brain and sensory organs in a manner roughly analogous to a homunculus using a surveillance camera and a diary.
 For illustration, when one demonstrates that God exists using reason, one’s knowledge that God exists remains intact even when one is not consciously attending to the demonstration.
 But when one appeals to mental images in demonstrating a geometrical theorem, as on my reading the atheist geometer does, the images are recorded “offline” in one’s brain, like a diagram tucked away in one’s diary.
 Because the geometrical demonstration itself is stored externally, standing geometrical knowledge depends on knowledge of the reliability of the faculties used to arrive at the demonstration.
 And so the atheist geometer, who lacks knowledge of their reliability, can know the geometrical theorem only when he is consciously attending to the demonstration itself.